neptune-ai/docs/docs/logging-and-managing-experiment-results/downloading-experiment-data.rst

 More options
 """"""""""""
 Besides metrics, artifacts and scripts covered above, you can use other methods as well.
-Here is a full list of methods that download data from the :class:`neptune.experiments.Experiment`.
+Here is a full list of methods that download data:

 * :meth:`~neptune.experiments.Experiment.get_hardware_utilization`: Gets GPU, CPU and memory utilization data.
 * :meth:`~neptune.experiments.Experiment.get_logs`: Gets all log names with their most recent values for this experiment.